 Use of frozen eggs from a donor is also an option for those in need of a donor to build their family.
 Clinical pregnancy rates are similar between fresh and frozen cycles, but that frozen cycles are more cost-effective, with a shorter time to cycle start and significantly lower cancellation rates.

-Egg Donation for LGBT & Gay Patients
+Egg Donation for LGBTQ & Gay Patients

 Information for Egg Donors